 Open the Historic Fayetteville Story Map to explore the historic details on over 350 of Fayetteville’s most recognizable and iconic properties, including those within the National Register Districts of Dickson Street, Mount Nord, Washington-Willow and Wilson Park.

-Fayetteville has five designated historic districts on the National Register of Historic Places (NRHP).
+Fayetteville has eleven designated historic districts on the National Register of Historic Places (NRHP).
 As the official list of the nation's historic places worthy of preservation, the NRHP recognizes historic properties that meet specific criteria, but it places no obligations on private property owners.
 National Register Historic Districts are not subject to any additional regulations.
 It's the community's responsibility to preserve its past and protect its story.
-View the Quick Links on this page to learn more.

 The Historic District Commission